 We are an "allergy aware" building, not allergy free.
 Every effort is made to make your student with allergies safe at school.
-Due to this, pets and latex products are rarely allowed in the building.
+Pets and latex products are rarely allowed in the building.
+Notify the Health Office if your student has any allergies, even if they are not life threatening.